My 2022 media diet

 Hail Mary

-I loved The Martian and hated Artemis, so Andy Weir's third book was kind of high-stakes for me.
-Fortunately, my worries were unfounded, and this story of a deeply screwed astronaut in outer space is nothing short of a hard sci-fi triumph.
-Hail Mary is one of those books that you really should read without knowing anything about the story, so I'll just say this in way of a recommendation: if you loved The Martian for the scientific nailbiters, but thought that it was missing a heart, this is the book you've been waiting for.
+I loved The Martian and hated Artemis, so Andy Weir’s third book was kind of high-stakes for me.
+Fortunately, my worries were unfounded, and this story of a deeply fucked astronaut in outer space is nothing short of a hard sci-fi triumph.
+Hail Mary is one of those books that you really should read without knowing anything about the story, so I’ll just say this in way of a recommendation: if you loved The Martian for the scientific nailbiters, but thought that it was missing a heart, this is the book you’ve been waiting for.

 Recursion & Dark Matter